colm-connaughton/le-docs-tmp/README.md

 # Description of individual pipeline stages

-The code is divided into several stages, each of which can be run independently if you don't want to recalculate everything:
+The code is divided into several stages, each of which can be run independently if you don't want to recalculate everything.
+Filenames for assets and pairs are derived from the keys listed in the data tables above.

 * `extract.py`

-   Reads csv files containing historical asset time series dats from data/1-source and converts them into a standard pandas dataframe format.
-This dataframe has column names 'level' and/or 'return' and is indexed by a DateTimeIndex.
+   Reads csv files containing historical asset time series data from the folder `data/1-source/` and converts them into a standard pandas dataframe format.
+   These are then written in pickle format to the folder `data/2-intermediate/`.
+   The standard dataframe has column names 'level' and/or 'return' and is indexed by a pandas `DateTimeIndex`.
 Missing values are interpolated so that the resulting dataframe has either daily or monthly frequency.

 * `transform.py`

-   Transforms the data.
+   Calculates the returns if only levels were provided.
+Converts annual rates of return (usually for interest rates) to daily or monthly returns.
+This stage reads the asset data from the pickles in the folder `data/2-intermediate/` and writes the final input data files into the folder `data/4-load/``

 * `update.py`

    Not implemented yet.
+A future version of this will provide functionality to automatically update the time series with more recent data from online sources.

 * `analysis.py`

-   Performs all the calculations.
+   Performs all the calculations for the asset pairs specified in the config file.
+   Asset time series are read from the folder `data/4-load/` and results of analyses for different pairs are written to the folder `data/5-analysis/`.

 * `plots.py`

   Creates all the figures.
+Inputs are taken from the folder `data/5-analysis/` and pdf figures are written to the folder `data/6-figures/`.

 # Details of project structure